tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

 Only Jake and I walked out unscathed.

 After eight deaths in a week, I was desperate.
+I started keeping my left hidden in public, stuffed deep in my pants or coat pockets.

-I began Googling the ring online.
+I also began Googling the ring online.
 It was such a luxurious and unique ring, I was curious if it had a history.
 It didn't take long to find the original owners.
 Lydia M. and James C.

 *L.M. & J.C.*